tessgi/TessGiWebsite/content/pages/observing/proposing-investigations.md

 Title: Guest Investigator Program
-Save_as: proposing-targets.html
+Save_as: proposing-investigations.html

 [TOC]

-The TESS Guest Investigator program is intended to enable science investigations outside of the [core mission science goals](science.html).
+The TESS Guest Investigator program is intended to enable the community to participate in science investigations using TESS, outside of the [core mission science goals](science.html).
 The program enables teams to proposal the collection of new 2-minute cadence targets, and provides funding to US investigators to analyse 2-minute cadence and full-frame image data.

 The TESS primary mission duration is two years.
 The first year is spent in the southern hemisphere and is corresponds to TESS Guest Investigator Program Cycle 1, the second year observed the northern hemisphere and it Cycle 2.
 During the primrary mission, the majority of the 2-minute cadence targets observed will be taken from the [TESS Candidate Target list (CTL)](observing-technical.html#candidate-target-list).
 In each Cycle 1 around 10,000 2-minute cadnence target slots will be assigned to the Guest Investigator Program.

-Consistent with Explorer Program policy, there will be no proprietary data rights to observations conducted with TESS.
-All data will be made freely available through the MAST archive as soon as they are received and processed.
+There will be no exclusive-use data rights to observations collected by  TESS.
+All data will be made available through the MAST public archive once data processing and validation is complete.

+**Proposals are due at 4.30pm Eastern Time on September 28, 2017.**

 ### Permitted science areas